pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 See the included README for detailed installation, verification, and restoration instructions.

+Known issues: Some character rendering issues may still occur, particularly in the name selection screen and certain text fields.
+These are known issues and may be fixed in a future update.

 ## Credits & Attribution

 The original English translation/mod was obtained from the community release shared by **Switch On The Deck**.